-There seem to be two main myths about hypnosis; first that its unnatural and second that it’s about losing one's control to someone else.
-Maybe these myths have gained its strength as it’s more entertaining to use on a stage or in a movie, surely it holds great dramatic effect and even laughter many times.
+There seem to be two main myths about hypnosis; first that it is unnatural and second that it is about losing one's control to someone else.
+Maybe these myths have gained their strength as it’s more entertaining to use on a stage or in a movie, surely it holds great dramatic effect and even laughter many times.

 Though, unlike the first myths, the state of hypnosis is very comfortable and a daily occurrence.
-The short period just before we wake up or go to sleep are called theta brain waves which is a hypnosis state.
-When we are in this wonderful calming theta state we are more moving deeper down beyond our rational and analytical conscious mind, and instead as our brain waves are slowing down, our mind becomes highly relaxed and open.
-Theta brain waves are considered to be the subconscious mind which retain memories and feelings, and it also directs our beliefs and our behaviours.
+The short period just before we wake up or go to sleep is called theta brain waves which is a hypnotic state.
+When we are in this wonderful calming theta state we are moving deeper down beyond our rational and analytical mental mind, and instead, as our brain waves are slowing down, our mind becomes highly relaxed and open.
+Theta brain waves are considered to be the subconscious mind which retains memories and feelings, and it also directs our beliefs and our behaviour.

 This is also why working directly with the subconscious mind is so highly effective.
-A hypnotist or hypnotherapist helps the client to enter and stay within the theta brain waves, and either through suggestions or therapy work with the client to heal and transform limited thoughts, feelings and behaviour.
+A hypnotist or hypnotherapist helps the client to enter and stay within the hypnotic state, and either through suggestions or therapy work with the client to heal and transform distressing thoughts, feelings and behaviour.

-Contrary to the second myth, even though we in hypnosis are beyond our analytical and critical conscious mind, we never lose our awareness, or do or say anything that goes against our will or moral beliefs.
-The consciousness mind is bypassed, however, it is never disconnected.
-Rather it can be described as such; during hypnosis the conscious mind is sitting in the far back seat off the bus instead of being in the driver seat.
-The deeper the hypnotic state, the further back in the bus is the conscious mind, but, it's always there.
+Contrary to the second myth, even though we in hypnosis are beyond our analytical and critical mental conscious mind, we never lose our awareness, or do or say anything that goes against our will or moral beliefs.
+The mental conscious mind is bypassed, however, it is never disconnected.
+Rather it can be described as such; during hypnosis, the mental conscious mind is sitting in the far back seat of the bus instead of being in the driver's seat.
+The deeper the hypnotic state, the further back in the bus the mental conscious mind moves, but, it's always there.

-Instead of losing control, hypnosis and hypnotherapy is actually a way to regain true inner control.
-Freeing yourself from limited thoughts, feelings and behaviours which then allows you to live a life in harmony with your deepest wishes and desires, isn’t that if anything the sign of true power, insight and full control over the course of your life?
+Instead of losing control, hypnosis and hypnotherapy is a way to regain true inner control.
+Freeing yourself from distressing thoughts, feelings and behaviour which then allows you to live a more balanced, healthy and happy life, isn’t that if anything the sign of true power, insight and full control of your life?